 Visit our social media sites to follow our events and updates.

 First, we support, advocate for, and empower students of the African Diaspora in receiving excellent academic, personal, financial, and social experiences.
-Second, we assist faculty, staff, and members of the surrounding community develop structures and strategies to promote and highlight African American history and culture.
+Second, we assist faculty, staff, and members of the surrounding community in developing structures and strategies to promote and highlight African American history and culture.

 Our vision is to become the premier organization that contributes to the success of every individual we encounter.
 We want to foster a deeper awareness and appreciation of African American history and culture by providing excellent programs, services, and experiences.